ljonesdesign/INLS161-2021-summer-1/docs/04-data/02-data-sort-filter.md

 ## Pivot Table

-Too much detail on this page to condense here so here is the link to the [Pivot Table Task on Class Web Page](https://ils.unc.edu/courses/2021_spring/inls161_001/13b.03.pivot-tables.html)
+Too much detail on this page to condense here so here is the link to the [Pivot Table Task on 2021 Spring Semester Lecture Web Page](https://ils.unc.edu/courses/2021_spring/inls161_001/13b.03.pivot-tables.html)